simonmichael/hledger/doc/manual.md

 In the journal file, a hledger tag value can contain: text, internal whitespace, or punctuation, but not: commas, newlines, or leading/trailing whitespace (putting quotes around it doesn't work, but probably should).

-In [[manual#query-arguments|tag queries]], remember the tag name must match exactly, while the value part is the usual case-insensitive infix regular expression match.
+In [tag queries](manual#queries), remember the tag name must match exactly, while the value part is the usual case-insensitive infix regular expression match.
 #### Directives

 ##### Account aliases